22 minutes of terror: How passengers, pilots kept crippled Southwest Flight 1380 from turning deadlier

 Her employer, Wells Fargo, where she had led the bank's volunteer services since 2008, mourned the "well-known leader who was loved and respected."

-Passengers praised the pilots for guiding the plane to safety in a crisis situation.
-But Shults and Ellisor brushed off the hero talk.
+Though passengers praised the pilots for guiding the plane to safety in a crisis situation, Shults and Ellisor brushed off the hero talk.

 "We all feel we were simply doing our jobs," the pilots said in a statement.
 "Our hearts are heavy.
 On behalf of the entire crew, we appreciate the outpouring of support from the public and our coworkers as we all reflect on one family's profound loss."

 It was the first fatal accident involving a US-based passenger airline since 2009.
-But if not for the heroism on display in the cabin and the cockpit, it might have been worse.
+If not for the heroism on display in the cabin and the cockpit, it might have been worse.